Columbia Assistant Professor, Shiho Kawashima, Wins NSF Career Award. By Holly Evarts.

-Requirements for Taking a Class for R Credit
+Requirements for Enrolling in a Class for R Credit

-If you take a class for R credit, you are not required to take the final exam.
-All other requirements are established at the time the professor grants permission to take the class.
-The instructor will award an R grade if you perform in accordance with the agreement,
+Students enrolling in a class for R credit are not required to take the final examination.
+All other requirements are established at the time the professor grants permission to enroll in the class.
+If the student performs in accordance with the agreement, the instructor will award an R grade.

 Assigned in courses which regularly involve research or projects extending beyond the end of the term.
 Until such time as a passing or failing grade is submitted, satisfactory progress is implied.

 Engineering only.
 Student has the privilege of taking a second final examination.
 Refer to appropriate bulletin for rules governing use of this grade.

 Assigned to students in Law, Public Health, SIPA, School of Professional Studies, Graduate School of Arts and Sciences, and Social Work, whose names appear on the grade roster but who have never attended or have discontinued attendance prior to the due date of substantive work.